-Council Officers and contractors who conduct arboricultural inspections qualifications in horticulture / arboriculture and above or at least 3 years of field experience in assessing trees and are capable of identifying indigenous, native and exotic trees.
+Council Officers and contractors who conduct arboricultural inspections have a minimum qualification Certificate 3 Arboriculture and a minimum 3 years of field experience in assessing trees and are capable of identifying indigenous, native and exotic trees.
 Council Officers and contractors will consult and consider the:

-- Kingston Planning Scheme - Significant Trees Register - Victorian Aboriginal Heritage Register - Threatened / Endangered Flora List of State and Federal Laws - Threatened / Endangered Invertebrate Fauna List of State and Federal Laws - Threatened / Endangered Fauna List of State and Federal Laws
+- Kingston Planning Scheme - Significant Trees Register - Victorian Aboriginal Heritage Register - Threatened / Endangered Flora List of State and Federal Laws - Threatened / Endangered Invertebrate Fauna List of State and Federal Laws - Threatened / Endangered Fauna List of State and Federal Laws maintenance contractor to ensure they are aware of the location of any additional trees listed on Councils Significant Trees Register.

 Councils Significant Tree Register may be amended when there are updates to the Kingston Planning Scheme.
-Any new information is provided to Council's contractor Citywide Service Solutions Pty Ltd to ensure they are aware of the location of any additional trees listed on Councils Significant Trees Register.
+The Urban Forest Team Leader is responsible for reviewing and updating the plan to ensure currency of information.
+Any new information is provided to Council's tree